1947 World Series: Game 6

 The Dodgers won Game 6 to force a seventh and deciding game.
 Three straight singles loaded the bases in the first with no outs, then Dixie Walker's double play and Allie Reynolds's passed ball scored a run each.
 In the third, three straight doubles by Pee Wee Reese, Jackie Robinson and Walker made it 4–0 Dodgers.
 In the bottom of the inning, after a double and wild pitch by Vic Lombardi, an error on Snuffy Stirnweiss's ground ball allowed a run to score.
 After a single, Johnny Lindell's RBI single cut the Dodgers' lead to 4–2.
-After another single knocked Lombardie out of the game, RBI singles by Billy Johnson and Bobby Brown off Ralph Branca tied the game.
+After another single knocked Lombardi out of the game, RBI singles by Billy Johnson and Bobby Brown off Ralph Branca tied the game.
 Yogi Berra's RBI single next inning put the Yankees up 5–4.
 In the sixth, after a leadoff single and double off Joe Page, Cookie Lavagetto's sacrifice fly tied the game, then Bobby Bragan's RBI single put the Dodgers up 6–5.
-After a single knocked Page out of the game, Reese's two-run single off Bobo Newsom made it 8–5 Dodgers.
+A single knocked Page out of the game, then Reese's two-run single off Bobo Newsom made it 8–5 Dodgers.

 A catch made by Al Gionfriddo, replayed countless times, may be the most remembered play of this game, and one of the most remembered plays of the Series.